AndrejsGrocs/react-template-NAV-SCSS/README.md

 ```
-Please make
+Please run

 npm i
 npm i react-dom
 npm i react-router-dom

-and check the package-lock.json file for the missing dependencies if something is not running.
+and check the package.json file for the missing dependencies if something is not running.

 ```

+## Thanks and Good Luck!